MikeBishop/alt-svc-bis/draft-nygren-altsvc-fixes.md

 authenticated channel, so that the Alt-Svc entry is known to come from the origin server.

-An HTTPS record is published in the DNS, and can be targeted only to the extend that any DNS record might be targeted based on the client subnet.
+An HTTPS record is published in the DNS, and can be targeted only to the extent that any DNS record might be targeted based on the client subnet (when sent) or recursive nameserver IP.
 In the absence of DNSSEC signing and verification, information from the DNS must be considered untrusted.
+Note that Alt-Svc records in-turn reference DNS records so their targets also typically have a similar level of trust, absent DNSSEC.

 Alt-Svc records are at best cached from the last interaction with the server, while HTTPS records can be retrieved when a client is preparing to make a connection to the server.

-When the client is preparing to make a connection, the Alt-Svc records are more trusted and more tailored, while the HTTPS records are more current.
+When the client is preparing to make a connection, parameters directly contained in Alt-Svc records are more trusted and more tailored, while the HTTPS records are more current.
 Should a client not do HTTPS queries when it has a usable Alt-Svc record?
 Should the HTTPS records override Alt-Svc?
+Which parameters should live only in HTTPS records (referenced by Alt-Svc) vs being possible to specify both via HTTPS and Alt-Svc?
 Or should the two mechanisms interact in some way?

 {{Section 8.3 of SVCB}} resolves the question this way: